thiennhan2310/cube.js/docs/content/Configuration/Connecting-to-the-Database.md

 [here][link-bigquery-getting-started] and [here][link-bigquery-credentials].

 You can set the dataset location using the `CUBEJS_DB_BQ_LOCATION` environment variable.
+All supported regions [can be found here][link-bigquery-regional-locations].

 ```dotenv
 CUBEJS_DB_BQ_LOCATION=us-central1
 ```

-You can find more supported regions [here][link-bigquery-regional-locations].

-If your pre-aggregations dataset is too big to fit in memory, we **strongly** recommend configuring `CUBEJS_DB_BQ_EXPORT_BUCKET`.
-This will allow Cube.js to materialize results on an "export" bucket which are then loaded into BigQuery, providing better performance.
+For [improved pre-aggregation performance with large datasets][ref-caching-large-preaggs], enable an "export" bucket by configuring Cube.js with the following environment variables:

 <!-- prettier-ignore-start -->
 [[info |]]